-For more information about understanding dog food labels, please read Deciphering Dog Food Labels.
+For more information about understanding dog food labels, please read Deciphering Dog Food Labels

-Once you've purchased your puppy's food, it seems it would be simple to feed him.
+After you've purchased your puppy's food, it seems it would be simple to feed him.
 But there are a few things you can do to turn his food into a meal.

 Between 3 and 6 months of age, puppies’ teeth loosen and are expelled.
 During this time, your puppy’s gums will be very sensitive; he may even refuse food.
 This is normal.
 Try easing him through this stage by:

-Just when you've gotten used to taking your puppy outside to go potty every hour your little one will surprise you by growing up.
+Just when you've gotten used to taking your puppy outside to go potty every hour, your little one will surprise you by growing up.
 When you turn this corner, buy him his first bag of adult dog food.
 The big indicator will be his size: He'll stop growing in height and weight.
 For small- and medium-breed puppies, this happens around 1 year; large breed puppies don't mature until they're upwards of two.